 Nose: My nose turned into one hard bogey, I could feel the inside of my nose pull as I spoke, no point in picking as it drys back almost immediately and if you pick too much you will cause nosebleeds.
 Pop vaseline around the edges and inside your nose to avoid it drying as much as you can.

 Scalp: With all my sexiness I never even gave my scalp a second thought until my hairdresser told me I had psoriasis and dandruff, the best shampoo and conditioner I found was Aveda Damage Remedy, I would also pop my hair in coconut oil mask twice a week.

 Skin: Avoid your usual products and opt for basics, I used Garnier Cleansing Micellar water to take off my makeup and Million Dollar Moisturiser by Lush day and night, your skin will peel and flake so when you shower try to gently exfoliate using a flannel.
 I found that my skin would break and bleed at the lightest touch and I also developed Exma on my arms – I started using Frank Body Scrub on my body from month 2 onwards, not only did it help with dry skin and imperfections but it left me feeling soft instead of scaly.
 Once out of the shower i would use Bio Oil for any scars or cuts and found they soon healed and went away.

-Fitness: My doctor advised me that my biggest issue might be with my fitness, unfortunately it made my joints and bones feel incredibly dry, I also experienced muscle soreness (DOMS) for much longer than previous which made recovery and training a little difficult.
-During this time I found I put on around 10lbs, I have to admit it was heartbreaking for me as my body is something I have to share on social media.
+Fitness: My doctor advised me that my biggest issue might be with my fitness.
+Unfortunately, it made my joints and bones feel incredibly dry, I also experienced muscle soreness (DOMS) for much longer than normal which made recovery and training a little difficult.
+During this time I found I put on around 10lbs which I have to admit was heartbreaking for me as my body is something I have to share on social media.
 It has been 2 weeks since I finished and I have subsequently lost 5lbs so it is my belief that most of it is water retention.